 All international competitors must have a current passport, valid for at least three months after the intended date of departure from New Zealand.
 Most visitors to New Zealand do not require visas unless they intend to work, study or seek employment.
 Please check with your local travel authority before travelling.

-International teams will be offered a complimentary transfer and return service from Queenstown Airport to Te Anau.
+International teams will be offered a complimentary transfer and return service from Christchurch Airport to Akarao.
 The service will operate well in advance of pre-race formalities to allow teams plenty of time to get organised before the start.
 More specific detail about transfer options and booking information will be available in Newsletter 1.

 Equipment and Logistics

-GZ Pure is an ‘unsupported’ event meaning the organisers transport all gear and equipment between transition areas.
-GZ Pure teams will have to pack away all equipment into standardised bike and gear boxes.
+GZ Pure and GZ Prime are ‘unsupported’ events, meaning the organisers transport all gear and equipment between transition areas.
+GZ Pure and GZ Prime teams will have to pack away all equipment into standardised bike and gear boxes.
 Teams can source gear boxes (but not bike boxes) from the organisers when they arrive at Race Registration.
 GZ Pursuit is a ‘supported’ event meaning each team requires a support crew that is responsible for the transport of bikes and equipment.
 GZ Pursuit teams do not require standardised gear and bike boxes.
 Full information about equipment requirements for boxes and bikes will be released in the Newsletters.

 GODZone provides high performace kayaks and inflatable canoes for the event.
 Teams will be allowed to inspect a double kayak (AR Duo) and inflatable canoe (Hyside) before the event starts to familiarise themselves with features and storage capacity.
 Teams will not have access to their race boats prior to the event start.